-Article III - Describe How Profits and Loss are Distributed
+Article III - Describe How Profits and Losses are Distributed

-In this section you will specify the way profits and losses are to be shared among the members.
-The definition of a company’s profits and losses are the money raised and lost in a given year.
+In this section, you will specify the way profits and losses are to be shared among the members.
+The definition of a company’s profits and losses is the money raised and lost in a given year.
 If you are the sole member of an LLC, 100% of profits and losses go to you.

 This section also determines the percentage of distributions the members receive instead of salary, and how often (yearly or quarterly).
 It also clarifies how LLC funds are contributed and distributed to the owner.
 This is helpful to the owner and a good way to ensure that appropriate records are being kept.

 This part of the document determines the power given to individual members, managers, and officers.
 It should specify who may sign legally binding contracts and crucial documents and set up bank accounts, and what kind of authority they have over the LLC’s affairs.

 Overall, this section regulates the voting process for decision-making within the company: how the votes are allocated and the number of votes needed to come to a decision on particular actions.